MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Clear-Content.md

 while leaving the stream intact.

-The first command uses the `Get-Content` cmdlet to get the content of the `Zone.Identifier` stream in the Copy-Script.ps1 file, which was downloaded from the Internet.
+The first command uses the `Get-Content` cmdlet to get the content of the `Zone.Identifier` stream in the `Copy-Script.ps1` file, which was downloaded from the internet.

 The second command uses the `Clear-Content` cmdlet to clear the content.